-Meredith Paulicivic is heading into her second season as the head coach of the Ohio State women’s gymnastics program.
+Meredith Paulicivic is set to begin her third season as the head coach of the Ohio State women’s gymnastics program.
 She joined the Buckeye family in May 2017 and is the fifth head coach in Ohio State women’s gymnastics history.

-In her first season at the helm, Paulicivic led the Buckeyes to a third-place finish at the NCAA Columbus Regional, the best finish since 2012 at the postseason competition.
+During her first season, Paulicivic led the Buckeyes to a third-place finish at the NCAA Columbus Regional, the best finish since 2012 at the postseason competition.
 Ohio State scored a 196.500, the highest score at an NCAA Regional in program history.

 With her direction, three Buckeyes – Jamie Stone, Olivia Aepli and Alexis Mattern – picked up All-Big Ten honors.
 Paulicivic coached Stone and Aepli to Big Ten titles on vault and uneven bars, respectively, and helped Stone qualify for the NCAA Championships on vault.
 In addition, every gymnast that competed in a meet set or tied a career high on at least one event.